QuentinRa/blog.quentinra.dev/maths/numerical-analysis/direct/cholesky.md

 ## Cholesky factorization in R

-Here the code in R
+Here is the code in R

 ```r
 A <- matrix(c(4,2,2,2,10,7,2,7,21), nrow = 3, ncol = 3, byrow = TRUE)